 Is Grad School Right for You?

-Is Grad School Right for You? was originally published on Firsthand.
+Is Grad School Right for You? was originally published on Vault.

 John Dewey, the late American philosopher, once said, “Education is not preparation for life; education is life itself.”
 Each day, we become more aware of the world in which we live and gain valuable insight that carries us further.
 A collegiate education is one way we can rapidly increase our knowledge base, which ultimately translates into additional career opportunities and potential.